unytics/airbyte_serverless/README.md

 ## Why `airbyte_serverless` ?

-At [Unytics](https://www.linkedin.com/company/unytics/), we ❤️ [Airbyte](https://airbyte.com/) which provides a catalog of open-source connectors to move your data from any source to your data-warehouse.
+> At [Unytics](https://www.linkedin.com/company/unytics/), we ❤️ [Airbyte](https://airbyte.com/) which provides a **catalog of open-source connectors to move your data from any source to your data-warehouse.**

-Airbyte provides a very nice UI for configuring and orchestrating connectors.
-However, it comes with a lot of parts to understand and manage: a server, a database, an orchestrator, a frontend, etc.
+When you want to deploy Airbyte open-source yourself it comes with batteries included: you'll get a server, workers, database, UI, orchestrator, connectors, secret manager, logs manager, etc. All of this is very well packaged and deployable on Kubernetes.

+While we believe this is great for most people we strive for lightweight and simple assets to deploy and maintain.
+What's more, we ❤️ `serverless` to rely on fully managed services 😁.

+Questions that may arise when deploying airbyte open-source yourself include:

+- How do you manage Authentication if I have a UI?
+- How do my connectors scale?
+- What do I need to monitor?
+How?
+- How can we backup and restore the database in case of outages?

+While the documentation of Airbyte is great and complete, that still represents a lot of questions.

 > **👉 We wanted a simple tool to manage Airbyte connectors, run them locally or deploy them in *serverless* mode.**

-## Features

-`airbyte_serverless` offers:
+That's why `airbyte_serverless` is *LESS* than `airbyte`.

+## How `airbyte_serverless` is *LESS* than `airbyte` ?

+### 1. `airbyte` comes with a database | `airbyte_serverless` does NOT.

+Airbyte database stores connectors configuration and the `state` (the track of where the latest sync ended)

+Instead
+- We rely on the destination to store and manage the `state`
+- Connectors configuration can be managed as configuration files that you put on git.

+### 2. `airbyte` comes with a UI | `airbyte_serverless` does NOT.

+In Airbyte connectors configuration is very easy to set up with a clean UI.

+Instead, connectors configuration is initiated with generated documented-yaml-files that you can update and version in git. *(We rely on airbyte source code of their CLI octavia to generate these yaml)*

+### 3. `airbyte` comes with workers  | `airbyte_serverless` does NOT.

+Airbyte open-source can be deployed on a VM or on Kubernetes.
+Workers are containers

+2. `airbyte` comes with a UI | `airbyte_serverless` does NOT. <br>

 > 1. ⚡ A lightweight python wrapper around any Airbyte Source executable.
 It comes with:
 >     - sample `config` generation in yaml to ease configuration.